A week on an Arvon retreat

-Choosing to spend my first week of freedom away from my full-time writing job by booking a week-long writers’ retreat might seem a strange idea, but a week at the Arvon Foundation’s writers’ retreat in Hebden Bridge, West Yorkshire seemed just the thing to kickstart my creativity.
+Choosing to spend my first week of freedom away from my full-time writing job by booking a week-long writing course might seem a strange idea, but a week on an Arvon writers’ retreat in Hebden Bridge, West Yorkshire seemed just the thing to kickstart my creativity.

-Not only would it be a welcome change from working from home which I’d been doing throughout lockdown, but would provide a much-needed change of scenery.
+Not only would it be a welcome change from working from home, but would provide a much-needed change of scenery.
 I’d walked every route in my local area dozens of times and was desperate to get out of my postcode.
 Plus, being surrounded by beautiful countryside with nothing else on the schedule other than to write seemed like the perfect antidote to my day job – even if it still involved typing away at my laptop.

 I’d heard of Arvon Foundation many times over the years – most recently when Maggie O’Farrell credited it on Desert Island Discs with starting her literary career – but this was my first hands-on experience.
 Founded by poets John Moat and John Fairfax in 1968 with the aim of giving young writers the chance to develop their skills, the organisation which would later become the Arvon Foundation held its first residential course at a Devon community centre and expanded over the years to various locations in Devon, West Yorkshire and Shropshire.

 The room was large, light and airy, with a double bed, wardrobe, large chest of drawers, desk, comfy chair and window seat (which was rather too narrow to sit on).
-As we were having breakfast on our own (possibly due to Covid) we had been given a fridge with fresh milk and yoghurt and there was also a kettle, cafetiere, tea, coffee, cereal, croissants for the next morning, fruit and a welcome chocolate brownie which I instantly polished off.
+We had been given a fridge with fresh milk and yoghurt and there was also a kettle, cafetiere, tea, coffee, cereal, croissants for the next morning, fruit and a welcome chocolate brownie which I instantly polished off.
 The bed linen and towels all seemed to be of good quality and it all seemed well thought out.